Performance, Scalability, and Troubleshooting

 1. In the left side navigation menu, click on Virtualization and then VirtalMachines.

-2. Ensure that all VMs in vms-aap-day2 and windows-vms projects are powered on.
+2. Ensure that all VMs in vms-aap-day2 and webapp-vms projects are powered on.

 4. Click on the Check box under the Filter dropdown to select all VMs in the project.
 Click on the Actions button and select Start from the dropdown menu.